brandur/sorg/content/drafts/redis-streams.md

 By default Redis is not durable; a sane configuration choice when it's been used for caching or rate limiting, but not when it's being used for a log.
-To make Redis durable, change it's `xxx` option to `xxx` as described in [the documentation][]:
+To make Redis fully durable, tell it to keep an append-only file (AOF) with `appendonly` and instruct it to perform fsync on every command that's written to the AOF with `appendfsync always` (more details [in the Redis documentation on persistence][persistence]):

 ```
+appendonly yes
+appendfsync always
 ```

-TODO
+Note that there's an inherent tradeoff between durability and performance (ever wonder [how MongoDB performed so well on its early benchmarks?][mongodurability]).
+Redis doing the extra work to keep an AOL and performing more fsyncs will make commands slower.
+If you're using it for multiple things, it might be useful to make a distinction between places where ephemerality is okay and where it isn't, and run two separate Redis's with different configuration.

 ## Unified Rocket Rides (#rocket-rides-unified)